grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/use-an-exposed-component.md

 ## Use an exposed component

-The following example shows how to use a component exposed by the plugin:
+The following example shows how to use a component exposed by another plugin:

 ```tsx
 import { usePluginComponent } from '@grafana/runtime';